freerange/site/soups/weeknotes/week-199.snip.markdown

 ## Other things!

-<%= l('james-mead', 'James M') %> has prepared another freshly-cut [Mocha](http://gofreerange.com/mocha) gem, now at v0.13.0.
+[James M](/james-mead) has prepared another freshly-cut [Mocha](http://gofreerange.com/mocha) gem, now at v0.13.0.
 This was a huge piece of work, but should leave Mocha in a much more stable position as other libraries change and evolve.
 You can [read more about it on James M's blog](http://jamesmead.org/blog/2012-11-11-mocha-release-0-13-0).

 We spent a bit more time together in the office than we have in the recent past, and I really enjoyed getting re-settled there.
-I'm definitely looking forward to spending more time there in December and the new year. <%= l('tom-ward', 'Tom') %> and <%= l('james-adam', 'I') %> want to get a projector[^projector], but we might need to move some filing cabinets around to get a big enough wall to use as a screen.
+I'm definitely looking forward to spending more time there in December and the new year.
+[Tom](/tom-ward) and [I](/james-adam) want to get a projector[^projector], but we might need to move some filing cabinets around to get a big enough wall to use as a screen.

 Is it too early to start drinking mulled wine?
 In the office, I mean.